Enjoy the colourful Tulips

 Office work is available to English speaking travellers who can answer phones, undertake general administration duties and are fast at entering data.
 Most work can be found through recruitment agencies so contact some of the big ones like Randstad, Adecco, etc.

-The Netherlands is known for its tulips and every year casuals are required to help in the bulb industry to , dig, pick, peel, sort, count and pack bulbs.
+The Netherlands is known for its tulips and every year casuals are required to help in the bulb industry.
+Duties are to dig, pick, peel, sort, count and pack bulbs.
 Work is available during spring and autumn.
 As well, factories need people to pick and pack the bulbs.
 Other agricultural work picking fruit and vegetables such as asparagus, strawberries, apples, etc. can be found over the warmer months from mid-April to October.
-An agency to contact for this type of work is Creyf’s www.creysf.nl which has branches through the Netherlands.
+An agency to contact for this type of work is Creyf’s www.creyfs.nl which has branches through the Netherlands.

-Most Dutch speak English proficiently however, there are English language schools that you could contact for a Teaching English job such as Berlitz, Linguarama and Language Express.
+Most Dutch speak English proficiently however, there are English language schools that you could contact for a Teaching English job.
+These include Berlitz, Linguarama and Language Express.
 Students will mostly be business people wishing to improve their English.

 Not really known as a digital nomad hot spot, The Netherlands does offer digital nomads a number of options.
 You could use The Netherlands as a base to travel from.
 Plus the infrastructure is there that a digital nomad requires – good internet and accommodation.
 It may not be as cheap as some digital nomad places, such as Bali, but hey, it is a great base for travelling around Europe.

 What To See and Do in The Netherlands

 Playing in another country is usually the best part of any working holiday.
 The Netherlands offers a lot of opportunities to explore and experience Dutch life and also the rest of Europe.